Food Science Major

 Food Science

-Students in the Food Science (FOOD) program may also be interested in studying Microbiology, Nutritional and Nutraceutical Sciences, Biomedical Toxicology, Biochemistry, or other majors.
+Students considering Food Science may also be interested in Microbiology and Immunology, Human Health and Nutritional Sciences, Biomedical Toxicology, Biochemistry, or other majors.

 Admission Requirements